FranckSix/ResXGenerator/README.md

 ### Static Members (per file or globally)

-In some rare cases it might be useful for the members to be non-static.
+In some rare cases it might be useful for the members to be non-static. *Not suitable for StringLocalizer*.

 ```xml
 <ItemGroup>